Stitched grid designs

 Basic Overcast Stitch Pattern

-To finish a plastic canvas piece, use the Overcast Stitch around the exposed outside border.
+To finish a plastic canvas piece, work the overcast stitch around the exposed outside border after the main design is complete.

 Figure 11: overcast stitch pattern on flat sides and corners.